Skip to Content

 Directions

-Place the red stripes evenly along the front of the card and glue them in place.
-Use scissors to trim off the excess paper.
+First, guide your child to place the red stripes evenly along the front of the card, gluing them in place and trimming off any excess paper.

-Make the star section of the card by gluing a few stars onto the blue rectangle.
+Glue the star section of the card onto the blue rectangle.

-Next, glue the completed star section to the top, left portion of the card.
+Next, help your child to glue the completed star section to the top left portion of the card.

 Take the mouth and glue it to the middle and bottom of the flag.

-Finish up by drawing eyebrows above each eye and writing a fun message inside.
+Finally, encourage your child to draw the eyebrows above each eye and write a fun message inside.

 Patriotic Kids’ Books